CompuTec/computec-docs/docs/processforce/user-guide/scheduling/gantt-chart/show-resources-chart.md

 Chart communicates four different kinds of time for a specific resource or a group of resources:

-- Availability – data displayed here is taken from Resource Calendar.
+- **Availability** – data displayed here is taken from Resource Calendar.
 It consists of Occupied and Free time.
-- Occupied – is calculated from all Manufacturing Orders assigned to a specific resource in a required period.
+- **Occupied** – is calculated from all Manufacturing Orders assigned to a specific resource in a required period.
-- Free – Availability minus Occupied time.
+- **Free** – Availability minus Occupied time.
 A value that describes a time when a resource is not working and is free to use.
-- Overloaded – value is displayed here when the Occupied value exceeds Availability.
+- **Overloaded** – value is displayed here when the Occupied value exceeds Availability.
 In this situation, a value displayed here shows the amount of time over Availability time.

-After setting the required time constraints (in the example screenshot, the period starts on 2015-01-15 and ends on 2015-02-05) and a resource chart will be filled with data:
+After setting the required time constraints (in the example screenshot, the period starts on 2015-01-15 and ends on 2015-02-05), a resource chart will be filled with data:

-- a value of time next to each of the time kinds described above
+- a value of time next to each type of time mentioned above
-- a graphic representation of those values – which allows fast comparison of different times.
+- a graphic representation of those values, which allows fast comparison of different times.

 Within the Chart, data for a specific resource or a group of resources can be displayed.

-The dynamic chart changes automatically after changing data displayed, e.g., by changing graphic representations on Gantt Chart.
+The dynamic chart updates automatically when the displayed data changes, e.g., by modifying graphic representations on a Gantt Chart.

-### Refresh button
+### Refresh Button

 ![Refresh](./media/show-resources-chart/refresh-resource-chart.webp)

 The capacity graphs displayed in the Gantt chart are based on the Manufacturing Orders selected and loaded into the form.
 The user can choose a subset of Orders in the Manufacturing Order selection screen.
-Therefore to get an accurate picture of the resource capacity, to include all selected and non-selected Orders, pressing the refresh button will calculate the actual capacity situation.
+Therefore, to get an accurate picture of the resource capacity, to include all selected and non-selected Orders, pressing the refresh button will calculate the actual capacity situation.

 ## Example